savantcare/emr/README.md

 Todo:

-1. Right side scroll when work product drawer is open @raj
+1. Side scroll when work product drawer is open @raj

+2. help slide show z-index

-2. For the unlocked note the amendment icon will behave differently.
+3. For the unlocked note the amendment icon will behave differently.
 Invoke reminder command if I click on the amendment icon

-3. Content assist @vikas
+4. Content assist @vikas

-4. Dont show prev and next if it is the first or last note.
+5. Dont show prev and next if it is the first or last note.

-5. Slider value does not change when prev and next inside note is clicked
+6. Slider value does not change when prev and next inside note is clicked

-6. On some prev and next multiple icons on the timeline are becoming green
+7. On some prev and next multiple icons on the timeline are becoming green

-7. On page load in the appt slider the unlocked note should be active.
+8. On page load in the appt slider the unlocked note should be active.

 Asked question on internet: